ssh-mitm/ssh-mitm/README.md

 ## Give a Star! :star:
 This keeps me motivated in developing this tool.
-You can also help me, if you are writing about SSH-MITM in your scientific papers.
 Thanks!

 ## Features